 Microsoft CEO Satya Nadella described experiencing two years of digital transformation in just two months due to the pandemic business environment.

-A recent webinar from Business Talent Group (BTG) and Heidrick & Struggles explored how companies can close the digital skills gap.
+A webinar from Business Talent Group (BTG) and Heidrick & Struggles explored how companies can close the digital skills gap.
 Four digital talent strategy thought leaders discussed how to secure the skills needed (and figure out exactly what those are) in order to innovate, grow, and compete in this rapidly changing digital landscape.
 Here are some of their key insights.